Trade-offs

 Converting between relationship types after data exists:

 - Lookup to Master-Detail: Requires all lookup field values to be non-null.
 Must check every record.
-If any are null, you must populate them first or delete those records.
+If any are null, populate them first or delete those records.

 - Master-Detail to Lookup: Can be done immediately but loses all roll-up summaries, sharing inheritance, and cascade delete.
 All child records get their own OwnerId assigned.